Ilvian/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 # Objectives

 ## What are sets and how to use them?
+## What are the most common methods of set and how to use them?

 Sets are a data type that represent a collection of unique elements.
 In many programming languages, including Python, sets are provided as a built-in type.
 Sets are especially useful when you want to keep track of items, and you want to ensure that there are no duplicates.